The Best Ways to Preserve Bananas

 It’s always good to have bananas around in the kitchen, whether you’re planning to peel them and eat them like that, slice them up and add them to your favorite fruit salad, or even use them in recipes to make banana-flavored treats, such as muffins, loaves of bread, and even pies.

 No matter what you plan to do with them, it’s essential to know how to preserve the bananas to keep them fresh so that they don’t go to waste.
-You wouldn’t want to spend money on bunches of bananas only for them to go bad before you had the time to eat them outright or add them to any number of great recipes that call for them.
+You wouldn’t want to spend money on bunches of bananas only for them to go bad.
+It’s much better to eat them outright or add them to any number of great recipes that call for them.

 So, follow these helpful tips to preserve your bananas.
 You’ll notice these extra steps make all the difference in helping keep them as fresh as possible.
 My favorite, Banana Slicer!

 If I plan to preserve my bananas I have to buy extra.
-Mark enjoys bananas with his morning cereal, so I often go looking for them and they’ve all been used.
-We also really enjoy bananas on top of a scoop of ice cream as an after diner treat.
+Mark enjoys bananas with his morning cereal, so I often go looking for fresh slightly green bananas and they seem to all get used.
+We also really enjoy bananas on top of a scoop of ice cream as an after-dinner treat.
 Life is good when you have bananas available!

 The Best Ways to Preserve Bananas